2163274936/2163274936.github.io/content/posts/hugo-switchport-mode/index.md

   - Hugo
   - GithubPages
   - Blog
-summary: 在网络交换机配置中，Access、Hybrid 和 Trunk 是 VLAN（虚拟局域网）端口的三种不同模式，主要用于处理 VLAN 标签和数据帧的转发。
+summary: The differences between common port modes of switches such as Access, Hybrid, and Trunk
 featuredImage: /d.png
 showSummary: false
 draft: false